 Become A Valuable Asset To Your Company

-Sharing knowledge amongst others within an organization has become a battle.
+Sharing knowledge within an organization has become a battle.
 People fear if they share what they know, they will no longer be a valuable asset to their organization.
 What they fail to realize is that sharing their knowledge earns them a sort of “social currency” which makes them MORE valuable to their organization.
 This post provides a few additional practices to follow when encouraging knowledge sharing amongst your colleagues.

 5 Ways To Encourage Knowledge Sharing Within Your Organization